asit-fdraschbacher/artifacts_manifest_problems/README.md

 ###### Patching the Microsoft Loop app

+0. If you haven't already, download and extract the A2P2 distribution from https://extgit.iaik.tugraz.at/fdraschbacher/a2p2/-/blob/main/a2p2_distribution_v1.0.1.zip?ref_type=heads

-1. In the A2P2 distribution folder, create a folder named "stages"
+1. In the extracted A2P2 distribution folder, create a folder named "stages"

 2. Copy the A2P2 stage JAR file ("a2p2_stage_inject_static_library.jar") to that folder